How To Nurture Your Inner Child

 Sage Archetype is also known as the Philosopher, Teacher

-Common Sage shadow traits include they can be the never ending student, always learning, but never taking any action or use their knowledge for any common good.
-Often a life that is analysed than lives.
+Common Sage shadow traits include they can be the never-ending student, always learning, but never taking any action or using their knowledge for any common good.
+Often a life that is analyzed than lived.
 Can struggle to be fully in the moment.

 Introduction To The 12 Main Archetypes